Yogesh352/FBSRevamped-Frontend/README.md

 To run the project
  - npm run start
- - can see the options after to see which one you want to run
+ - can see the options after running the above command to see which one you want to run
  - Example: if i select 'a', it will run on the android emulator